imennajar/python-challenge/README.md

      max=max(b)
      pmax=b.index(max)
  ```
-- Sort(): Forget about sorting algorithms and how complicated they are! one simple function to call and your list is sorted! 😍
+- Sort(): Forget about sorting algorithms and how complicated they are! one simple call and your list is sorted! 😍